 - any compelling compassionate circumstances raised as part of the application.

-We are experienced in advising upon and preparing applications to register as a British citizen.
+Applications for registration for children, particularly on a discretionary basis, can be challenging.
+We are experienced in advising on and preparing applications to register as a British citizen for children born overseas.

-If you require a review of your circumstances in order to establish whether you may be entitled to register a child as British, or if you require legal advice about an application, please contact us or complete our enquiry form below.
+If you require a review of your circumstances in order to establish whether you may be entitled to register a child as British, or if you require legal advice about an application, please contact us for an initial discussion with one of our immigration specialists or make an enquiry below.